subhashyadavon/CarDex/README.md

 # Runs tests and collects coverage
 dotnet test --collect:"XPlat Code Coverage"

-# Generate an HTML report
+# Generate an HTML report, ensure you followed the tool install steps in the setup steps
 reportgenerator -reports:"**/coverage.cobertura.xml" -targetdir:"coveragereport" -reporttypes:Html

 # Open the report in your browser (Windows)